feifel/nano-codec-localdataset-pipeline/README.md

 python main.py
 ```

-🎉 Watch the magic happen!
 You'll see progress bars for each GPU and reader process.

 ---

-## 📝 Configuration Guide (Easy!)
+## 📝 Configuration Guide

 The `config.yaml` file controls everything.
 Here's what each part does: